-In the US, the president is the chief of the national climate change denial club, climate change has become a political issue.
-The denier all line up with one side, the heavily religious side.
-Global warming, climate change, call it what you will is now a belief issue too.
+In the US, the president is the chief of the national climate change denial club.
+As such, sadly, climate change has become a political issue.
+The deniers all line up with one side, which happen to also be the heavily religious side.
+Global warming, climate change, call it what you will is now a belief issue too, if you are a god-fearing Republican, you do are by definition a climate change denier and on a mission to burn as much coal and fossil fuel as possible to any the other side.

 We have dumped so much plastic into our oceans that we have floating islands of the stuff, the Great Pacific garbage patch is a huge environmental disaster that is going to take a massive effort to deal with.